marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 We will cover a wide array of topics rather than explore any one topic in great detail.
 Topics will be introduced at a level where you should be able to understand each concept and put them to use.
 However, realize up front that we may have only scratched the surface.

+*The goal of the course is to give you enough of a basic toolset that you will have the necessary foundation to develop programs for any concept that you understand.*

 ## Course Details

 * Time and Location: TR 2:00-3:30 PM, JGB 2.202